-Field Description Name The name of the site or tag.
-Value The value of the site or tag.
-Total Items The total number of clusters, ports, port groups, GigaSMART groups, GigaStream, and port pairs associated to the site or tag. of Ports The number of ports associated to the tag. of Clusters The number of clusters associated to the site or tag. of Port Groups The number of port groups associated to the tag. of GS Groups The number of GigaSMART groups associated to the tag. of GigaStream Groups The number of GigaStream groups associated to the tag.

-Field Description of Port Pairs The number of port pairs associated to the tag.
+Field Description Values Tag values Total Items The total number of clusters, ports, port groups, GigaSMART groups, GigaStream, and port pairs associated to the tag. of Ports The number of ports associated to the tag. of Clusters The number of clusters associated to the site or tag. of Port Groups The number of port groups associated to the tag. of GS Groups The number of GigaSMART groups associated to the tag. of GigaStream Groups The number of GigaStream groups associated to the tag. of Port Pairs The number of port pairs associated to the tag. of Maps The number of maps associated to the tag.